alxcor/cam740/README.md

 Versions:
 - v230624 [24.06.2023] first test version.
 Complete rewrite of Monitor5 project.

-*- The project uses Snap7 under LGPL3 Licence to communicate with the Sinumerik/Sinamics/Step7 equipment.*
+*- The project uses Snap7 under LGPL3 License to communicate with the Sinumerik/Sinamics/Step7 equipment.*
-*- The project uses Qt under LGPL3 Licence.*
+*- The project uses Qt under LGPL3 License.*
-*- The project may also use S7ONLINE interface if the DLL file is provided by user and a licence is activated.*
+*- The project may also use S7ONLINE interface if the DLL file is provided by user and a license is activated.*